Edit this Doc Getting Started

 At some point, make sure you review the driver documentation for the platform you want to automate, so your system is set up correctly:

-- The XCUITest Driver (for iOS apps)
+- The XCUITest Driver (for iOS and tvOS apps)

 - The UiAutomator2 Driver (for Android apps)